Vertex-primitive s-arc-transitive digraphs admitting a Suzuki or Ree group: Introduction

 The property of \(s\)-arc-transitivity has been well-studied for many years.
 Weiss \cite{W} proved that finite undirected graphs that are not cycles can be at most 7-arc-transitive.
 On the other hand, the third author \cite{Praeger} showed that for each \(s\) there are infinitely many finite \(s\)-arc-transitive digraphs that are not \((s+1)\)-arc-transitive.

 However, vertex-primitive \(s\)-arc-transitive digraphs for large \(s\) seem rare.
 Though extensive attempts had been made to find a vertex-primitive \(s\)-arc-transitive digraph for \(s\geq2\), no such examples were found until 2017 when the second author, with Li and Xia, constructed an infinite family of $2$-arc transitive examples in \cite{example}.
-In \cite{quasi}, the second author and Xia asked the following: \begin{question} Is there an upper bound on \(s\) for vertex-primitive \(s\)-arc-transitive digraphs that are not directed cycles? \end{question}
+They also asked: \begin{question} Is there an upper bound on \(s\) for vertex-primitive \(s\)-arc-transitive digraphs that are not directed cycles? \end{question}

 A group \(G\) is said to be an \emph{almost simple group} if it has a unique \emph{minimal normal subgroup} \(T\) such that \(T\) is a nonabelian simple group.
 This implies (identifying $T$ with the group of inner automorphisms of $T$) that \(T\triangleleft G\leqslant \Aut(T)\).
-If an upper bound on $s$ in Question~\ref{qu} exists, then let us denote by \(C\) the largest value of \(s\) for which there exists a \(G\)-vertex-primitive \((G,s)\)-arc-transitive digraph with \(G\) an almost simple group.
-In \cite{quasi}, the second author and Xia proved that \(C\) is also the least upper bound on \(s'\) for vertex-primitive \(s'\)-arc-transitive digraphs that are not directed cycles.

-In \cite{alter}, Pan, Wu and Yin proved that, if \(G=\) S\(_{m}\) or \(\A_{m}\), then \(s\leq 2\) except for one subcase left open, and in \cite{linear}, Giudici, Li and Xia proved that, if \(\PSL_{n}(q)\leqslant G\leqslant \Aut(\PSL_{n}(q))\), then \(s\leq 2\).
-This paper determines an upper bound \(s\) for vertex-primitive \(s\)-arc-transitive digraphs whose automorphism groups are almost simple Ree and Suzuki groups.
-We juxtapose the Suzuki groups and the Ree groups in this paper as many similarities can be found between these two kinds of exceptional simple groups: (1) the Suzuki groups \(\Sz(2^{2n+1})\) bear a relation to the symplectic groups \(\Sp_{4}(2^{2n+1})\) similar to that of the Ree groups \({}^{2}\G_{2}(3^{2n+1})\) to \(\G_{2}(3^{2n+1})\); (2) the maximal subgroup types of the Suzuki groups and the Ree groups are fairly similar; (3) the only outer automorphisms of the two groups are field automorphisms.
-Hence we are able to apply similar arguments to both.
-Our main result is as follows.
+We believe that the answer to Question \ref{qu} is yes.
+Proving this and determining the value of the upper bound has been reduced in \cite[Corollary 1.6]{quasi} to the case where the vertex-primitive automorphism group is almost simple.
+This has motivated the study of Question \ref{qu} for various families of almost simple groups.
+It has been shown that $s\leqslant 2$ if \(G=\) S\(_{m}\) or \(\A_{m}\) \cite{chen,alter}, or if \(\PSL_{n}(q)\leqslant G\leqslant \Aut(\PSL_{n}(q))\) \cite{linear}.

+This paper determines an upper bound \(s\) for vertex-primitive \(s\)-arc-transitive digraphs whose automorphism groups are almost simple Ree or Suzuki groups, thus settling Question \ref{qu} for these two families of almost simple groups.

-\begin{theorem} Let \(s\) be a non-negative integer and let \(\Gamma\) be a \(G\)-vertex-primitive \((G,s)\)-arc-transitive digraph, where \(G\) is almost simple with socle \({}^{2}\G_{2}(3^{2n+1})\) or \(\Sz(2^{2n+1})\).
+\begin{theorem} Let \(s\) be a non-negative integer and let \(\Gamma\) be a \(G\)-vertex-primitive \((G,s)\)-arc-transitive digraph, where \(G\) is almost simple with socle \(\Ree(3^{2n+1})\) or \(\Sz(2^{2n+1})\).
 Then \(s\leq 1\). \end{theorem}